 Research projects may consist of (a) case series and chart reviews, (b) systematic reviews or meta-analyses of the literature, (c) planned observational research, (d) survey research or projects, or (e) experimental research (basic science or clinical trials).

 A resident should be able to identify an area of study and specific questions to be addressed.
 The resident should be able to develop an investigative plan in the form of a research protocol, which will address the questions to be answered (i.e. retrospective vs. prospective) and explain their limitations.
 One should be able to design and implement a study.
 One should also be able to critique study design, methodology, statistical analysis and interpretations in both their own work as well as journal publications.

 Residents are expected to work independently.
 Faculty members are available as advisors to provide guidance and direction.
 A research template must be completed six months prior to the start of the research rotation for review by the faculty mentor and research faculty.

 Four months of protected research time is available to all residents during the PGY-3 year of otolaryngology training.
 Research is part of the ACGME core competency on practice-based learning and improvement (PBLI).
 Please refer to the “Goals and Objectives” document for a description of research expectations in the PGY-3 year under the PBLI subheading.

-Research must be done at the University Hospital of Brooklyn or Brooklyn VA.
 Research may be basic science or clinical.
 Work may be performed in any department as long as the work is done in one of the approved institutions and a member of the full time Otolaryngology faculty must be one of the research advisors.